How Do I Help My Puppy Adjust To Teething Toys And Treats?

 Observe changes in eating and chewing behaviors

 Teething puppies may experience changes in their eating and chewing habits.
 They may be more reluctant to eat or exhibit increased chewing on teething toys.
-Observe any changes in these behaviors and adjust accordingly to ensure your puppy is getting proper nutrition and relief.
+Observe any changes in these behaviors and adjust accordingly to ensure your puppy is getting proper and relief.

 Track the duration of teething stages